smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

 FabMedical has provided starter files for you.
 They have taken a copy of the websites for their customer Contoso Neuro and refactored it from a single node.js site into a website with a content API that serves up the speakers and sessions.
 This refactored code is a starting point to validate the containerization of their websites.
 Use this to help them complete a POC that validates the development workflow for running the website and API as Docker containers and managing them within the Azure Kubernetes Service environment.

-1. In a new browser tab and open ```https://www.github.com``` and Log in with your personal GitHub account.
+1. In a new browser tab open ```https://www.github.com``` and Log in with your personal GitHub account.

     > **Note** : You have to use your own GitHub account.
 If you don't have a GitHub account then navigate to the following link ```https://github.com/join ``` and create one.